 - Developing the ability to structure facts and ideas and present perspectives effectively

+We firmly believe in providing an avenue for our students to learn an additional language.
 Students who wish to keep up with their native language or learn a new language will also be able to do so at SIM International Academy.
-Studies in this category of subjects can be taken at either an examinable or non-examinable level.
+Studies in this category of subjects can be taken at either an examinable or non-examinable level